 Many trademarks have a descriptive element to them, most commonly being the words of the trademark itself.

-However, during the examination by the government your trademark will be examined as to whether it is too descriptive in relation to your goods or services, and it will face an objection if it is found to be too descriptive because other traders may need to use those words (or similar) to legitimately describe their own goods or services.
+However, during the examination by the government, your trademark will be examined as to whether it is too descriptive in relation to your goods or services, and it will face an objection if it is found to be too descriptive because other traders may need to use those words (or similar) to legitimately describe their own goods or services.
 For example, a trademark for the plain words “TRADEMARK LAWYER” in relation to trademark legal services would be rejected as too descriptive because no one trader should have a legal monopoly on that term.
-However, even less obviously descriptive trademarks an receive a descriptiveness objection.
+However, even less obviously descriptive trademarks can receive a descriptiveness objection.

 One option for overcoming such a descriptiveness objection is to consider developing a logo.
-That is, a logo which features the otherwise descriptive words of the trademark.
-The effect of a logo is often that the significance of the words within are reduced and so are less objectionable on a descriptiveness basis.
+That is, a logo that features the otherwise descriptive words of the trademark.
+The effect of a logo is often that the significance of the words within is reduced and so are less objectionable on a descriptiveness basis.
 While logo marks featuring words will not provide as strong legal protection to the words as would a plain words trademark, they usually retain some good protection for the words they contain.